Exclusive: Biden campaign tells miners it supports domestic production of EV metals

 PolyMet has secured federal permits already, though a court challenge could force Washington to reconsider that decision.
 Twin Metals is locked in a more-acrimonious debate over permitting for another project that opponents say would damage wetlands near Minnesota’s border with Ontario.

-In Arizona, the Resolution copper mine from Rio Tinto Plc RIO.L and BHP Group Plc BHPB.L faces stiff opposition from Native American tribes.
+In Arizona, the Resolution copper mine from Rio Tinto Plc and BHP Group Plc faces stiff opposition from Native American tribes.

 “There are places that are too special to mine,” said Jeremy Drucker of Save The Boundary Waters, which opposes the Twin Metals project and has declined to endorse a presidential candidate.
 “Mining companies have been using EVs and climate change as a cover to push their own agenda: profit.”